Promoting Your Music to Bloggers

 What do you do next?

-So, you’ve put all that effort into finding the correct bloggers and pitching your music to them.
+So, you’ve put all that effort into finding the correct bloggers and submitting your music to them.
 How do you follow up on it?

 It’s frustrating waiting around for people to get back to you.
 But sometimes, a little patience is key and it will be worth it in the end.